Law

 Why it matters

-Organisations must comply with risk classifications, prohibitions, and requirements for high-risk systems.
-The AI Act affects providers, deployers, and authorities.
+Organisations must comply with risk classification, prohibitions, and requirements for high-risk AI systems.
+The phased implementation requires legal and technical adaptations.

 Metadata